GreyKeenan/dukesup/index.md

 When rearranging cards, there are 2 rules you must follow:

 1. You cannot remove cards from play.
-For instance, you could not pick up a card that was played on a previous turn, and return it to your hand.
+For instance, you cannot pick up a card that was played on a previous turn and put it in your hand.
-2. Before discarding, all cards in play must be part of valid runs or sets.
+2. Before discarding, all cards in play must be part of a valid run or set.

 Taking the Opponent's DUKES
 --------------------------------------------------

-The DUKES protect the CASTLE, and they must be played before the CASTLE can be played.
+Recall that DUKES protect the CASTLE, and they must be taken before the CASTLE can be taken.

-You can use the opponent's DUKES in much the same way as your own cards.
+You may take the opponent's DUKES by playing them runs/sets, just like cards from your hand.
-They can be taken and played to the table as parts of runs/sets.
 If possible, you are allowed to take both DUKES in a single turn.

 Once both of a player's DUKES have been taken, they must flip up their CASTLE *at the start of their next turn*.

-They will eventually have an opportunity to replace their DUKES.
+Keep in mind that they will have an opportunity to add new DUKES once their CASTLE is face-up.
 See "Replacing Your DUKES".

-A *face-up* CASTLE can be played to the table just like a DUKE, except that any DUKE guarding it must also be taken within the same turn.
+A *face-up* CASTLE can be played to the table just like a DUKE, except that any DUKE guarding it must be taken in that same turn.
 Taking an opponent's CASTLE ends the game.
 See "Ending the Game".